under-doc/underdoc-expense-analytics-tutorial/README.md

 ![count by expense category](images/count-by-expense-category.png)

-Suppose we want to see the amount instead of transactions.
+Suppose we want to see the amount instead of transactions count.
 Click into the "Editor" button to enter the chart editor.

 ![count by expense category editor](images/count-by-expense-category-editor.png)